Cultural Exchanges

 Old & New in Brisbane, Queensland

-And with business done, I couldn’t resist popping into the Queensland Art Gallery for a quick look!
+I couldn’t resist popping into the Queensland Art Gallery for a quick look!

 Queensland Art Gallery

-I liked the juxtaposition of this display composition
+I liked the juxtaposition of this display composition.

 Mixed Cultures

-The shields and the woven basket made by the indigenous population, and the tilt top table made by a migrant Joseph Soblusky.
+The shields and the woven basket made by the indigenous population,

 Queensland timbers, European design